SCECcode/bbp/doc/Acknowledging.md

 * Dreger, D. S., Beroza, G.C., Day, S. M., Goulet, C. A., Jordan, T. H., Spudich, P. A., and Stewart, J. P. (2015).
 Validation of the SCEC Broadband Platform V14.3 Simulation Methods Using Pseudospectral Acceleration Data, Seismol.
 Res.
 Lett., 86, no. 1, doi:10.1785/0220140118.

-References for specific computational methods included in the Broadband Platform (v15.3.0 and later, including v16.5.0) and for the validation procedures developed by the Broadband Platform include:
+References for specific computational methods included in the Broadband Platform (v15.3.0 and later, including v16.5.0, v17.3.0, and v19.4.0) and for the validation procedures developed by the Broadband Platform include:

 * Anderson, J. G (2015) The Composite Source Model for Broadband Simulations of Strong Ground Motions Seismological Research Letters, January/February 2015, v.
 86, p.
 68-74, First published on December 17, 2014, doi:10.1785/0220140098
 * Atkinson, G. M., and Assatourians, K. (2015) Implementation and Validation of EXSIM (A Stochastic Finite‐Fault Ground‐Motion Simulation Algorithm) on the SCEC Broadband Platform Seismological Research Letters, January/February 2015, v.
 86, p.
 48-60, First published on December 17, 2014, doi:10.1785/0220140097